 - Nutrition values are an estimate only, and are based on 8 servings.

-- When making hummus and other bean dips, the garlic flavour tends to "bloom" over time.
+- When making hummus and other bean dips, the garlic flavor tends to "bloom" over time.
 So if it doesn't taste garlicky enough to you when first made, I urge you to wait an hour and taste it again.

 - You may want to add more or less lime juice according to taste, so add it bit by bit.
 Same goes for salt.